njuics/java/slides/7 Collections.md

 - An interface describes a set of methods:
   + no constructors or instance variables

-- Interfaces must be implemented by clasess
+- Interfaces must be implemented by classes

 - 2 or more classes implement an interface
   + Classes guaranteed to have the same methods.